bendanye/shortcut-kata/ide/README.md

 5. Run test_has_kata to make sure is failing
 6. Replace all the word from "doctor" to 'kata' in the CSV file
 7. Rerun test_has_kata to make sure the test is passing
 8. Run all tests in test2_3.py and make sure all tests are passing
+9. Close all opened files

+### Part 4
+1. Open test2_2.py, run all the tests to make sure all are passing
+2. open Problems tab and noticed there are some warnings
+3. Resolve the warnings, unused imports by removing it
+4. Rerun all the tests to make sure all are still passing
-9. Go to terminal and run `make test2_python` and ensure all tests are passing
+5. Go to terminal and run `make test2_python` and ensure all tests are passing
-10. Close all opened files